YuZhengM/scvmap-tutorial/docs/source/usage.rst

-2. SCVdb usage
+2.	scVMAP usage
 =========================

-Below, we will explain how to use the `SCVdb <https://bio.liclab.net/scvdb/>`_ (https://bio.liclab.net/scvdb/) platform based on the different functional levels on the navigation bar.
+Below, we will explain how to use the `scVMAP <https://bio.liclab.net/scvmap/>`_ (https://bio.liclab.net/scvmap/) platform based on the different functional levels on the navigation bar.

 .. image:: ./img/database_content.png